My AVAA

 Continuing Education opportunities:

 Externs are offered and involved in the same on-site (or virtual) training opportunities available to full-time staff.
-Funded externs are permitted to request approval to attend one off-site training as they are available.
+Funded externs may request funding approval to attend one off-site training as they are available.

 Travel to satellites required: